sisby-folk/surveystones/README.md

  - Markers will be renamed when their waystone is renamed.
  - Markers will be removed when their waystone is broken.

-Credit to [Antique Waystones](https://modrinth.com/mod/antique-waystones) and [Way2Way](https://modrinth.com/mod/way2wayfabric) for insights into wrangling the API (And for the marker we edited!)
+Credit to [Antique Waystones](https://modrinth.com/mod/antique-waystones) and [Way2Way](https://modrinth.com/mod/way2wayfabric) for marker design and insights into wrangling the API.

 ---